European Grand Prix

 The European Grand Prix Series is a team competition which has been running since 2014.
 This annual event comprises of three stages spread throughout the season teams of three from each country compete to accumulate points which contribute toward their team's total at the end of the season.
 This competition rewards consistency through the season and breadth within and national squad.

 European Horseback Archery Grand Prix Series

-The European Grand Prix was groundbreaking when it was introduced in 2014 as a 4-way Nations' Cup.
+The European Grand Prix is a groundbreaking competition that was introduced in 2014.

 Archived results tables & team lists

 The placing achieved in each event at each stage is listed.

 [K= Korean, H = Hungarian, P = Polish, T = Modified Turkish,

 SF = Swedish Field Course, M = Mamluk]

 Along with the total GP points calculated according to the information on how results are calculated

 Also shown are the actual team totals for the individual events.
 From 2015 onward the Hungarian and Korean results can be compared both between stages and years as the rules are now set.